 When we booked on Norwegian Cruise Lines, we were given a voucher that we can use towards any future sailing of 6 nights or longer.
 The deposit we had to pay was $250 but that amount will translate to a reduced deposit on most sailings.
 Exceptions would be suites or shorter cruises where the certificate does not apply.
 The best part about this voucher is that it is transferable to anyone else and we got an onboard credit to spend on our existing cruise.

 If you want to book onboard for a date that hasn’t been released yet, with most cruise lines you will have to book a “dummy date” or placeholder cruise.
-This is usually a cruise that is the furthest out at the time.
-You will get pricing on the cruise and pay a deposit based on the itinerary and date booked, but it will change.
+This is usually a cruise that is the furthest out at the time or a placeholder date/cruise certificate.
+You will pay a deposit based on the itinerary and date booked, but it will change.
 You will not be guaranteed the rate that you booked for a new date, just the date that was booked.
-As soon as the actual date is released, you will want your travel agent to move the “dummy date” to the actual date to secure the earliest booking prices.
+As soon as the actual date is released, you will want your travel agent to move the placeholder to the actual date to secure the earliest booking prices.

 Keep in mind that some onboard booking promotions may be specific to dates or ships.